|

 actually read their

-books if we wanted to learn more about the differences of opinion
+books if I wanted to learn more about the differences of opinion

 between